rohan-mahalan/Ping_Pong/README.md

   3. paddle.py - has code for the paddle and it's movement (upwards and downwards).
   4. scoreboard.py - has code that displays the score of both the players and updates with every miss.

+Left paddle is controlled by "w" and "s".
+Right paddle is controlled by "Up" and "Down" arrow keys.
 Comments have been included in the files for better understanding and readbility.